 Home equity loans are second mortgages that usually come with fixed interest rates, although some have variable rates.
 When you take out a home equity loan, you get the entire loan amount at once.

 A home equity line of credit (HELOC), on the other hand, works more like a credit card.
-Instead of getting a lump sum payment, you’re able to borrow what you need when you need it, up to your credit limit.
+Instead of getting a lump sum payment, you’re allowed to borrow what you need when you need it, up to your credit limit.
 HELOCs come with adjustable interest rates (meaning that the interest rate you’re charged will vary).
 You’ll use a credit card or write a check to get the money from your HELOC and then you’ll make monthly payments to pay off the debt like you would with a credit card.

 Unlike first mortgage loans, which typically come with 15-year or 30-year loan terms, home equity loans and HELOCs are normally paid off relatively quickly.
 While they can have 30-year terms (particularly if they’re fixed-rate home equity loans), these mortgages tend to have repayment periods lasting for five to 15 years.